-Almost a month long celebration in the city of Pines, the recently concluded Panagbenga festival highlightsthe season of blooming flowers and to commemorate the 1990 earthquake in Luzon that destroyed most of the city’s establishments.
+Almost a month long celebration in Baguio, the recently concluded Panagbenga festival highlights the season of blooming flowers and to commemorate the 1990 earthquake in Luzon that destroyed most of the city’s establishments.
 It comes with an astonishing flower float parade and a lively parade of performers dressed in flower-inspired costumes.
 Before it ends, the popular Session Road is closed for vehicles and hundreds of shops fill in the entire strecth of the road.
 You can find here several Benguet porducts, products from all over the coutry and ofcourse, it’s a great time for a food trip!

 Sinulog Festival-Cebu City (January)

 One of the most spectacular religious celebration in the country, Sinulog is one festival you shouldn’t miss in Cebu.
 The festival brings together the Cebuanos to express their unnerving faith in the Santo Niño.
 The word “Sinulog” came from the Cebuano word sulog which means “like water current movement”, describing the famous step in Sinulog dance.
 The festival features brightly colored costumes from the performers who dance to the Sinulog Rythm.